EconomyLens.com

 Markets rose across most of Asia following a record day on Wall Street. ©AFP

 Hong Kong (AFP) – Asian equities rose Friday as investors tracked a record day on Wall Street in the wake of the Federal Reserve’s latest interest rate cut.
 The gains came despite renewed concerns about tech valuations after disappointing earnings from sector giants Oracle and Broadcom.
-Markets were on course to end a mixed week on a positive note, with eyes now on the release of delayed US jobs data next week, which could provide insight into the central bank’s plans for next year.
+Markets ended a mixed week on a strong note, with eyes now on the release of delayed US jobs data next week, which could provide insight into the central bank’s plans for next year.

 Related